aramich100/COMP472_A1/README.md

 ```
 - Make sure to have Python 3.9.2 installed on your computer.
 If you do not have it, you can install it here : https://www.python.org/downloads/  <br />
-- Run the following command in your terminal in order to install scikit-learn :
+- Run the following command in your terminal in order to install scikit-learn and all necessairy libraries within the main.pu:
 ```
 pip install scikit-learn

 ```
-- To run our script, type the following command into the terminal.
+- To run the script, type the following command into the terminal.
 Make sure you are in the proper directory.
 ```
 py main.py

 ```
+- The program will now run the tasks in sequential order.
+Task 2 will display a plot and will pause the program.
+Once the plot from task 2 is closed, the remaining tasks will continue.

  <br />  <br />
  # Our Results